By Ed Pierce, President of ITA Communications. Fleet.

-According to HubSpot’s OrgChartHub, there are an average of 8.2 key stakeholders involved in business’ decision-making process – up from 6.8 in 2016.
-It’s clear that more complex decision-making makes it harder than ever for sales and marketing to contact all of these key stakeholders and communicate with them in an effective manner.
+As mentioned in last month’s ‘A Call to Action,’ there are an average of 8.2 key stakeholders involved in business’ decision-making process, making it harder than ever for sales and marketing to contact and effectively communicate with all the key stakeholders.

-I invite you to contact me with topic suggestions or comments at 215-839-1306, or email me at firstname.lastname@example.org
+I invite you to contact me with questions, ideas and experiences in dealing with buying cycle at companies you have worked for.
+Reach me at 215-839-1306, or email me at firstname.lastname@example.org